 The school requested is unsuitable for the child's age, ability, aptitude or special educational needs.
+The attendance of the child at the school would be incompatible with the efficient

-ompatible with the efficient
+education of other children.

 The child's attendance at the school would not be an 'efficient use of resources'

-Date:
+Signed: Date:

-Designation: LA authorised
+Print name: Designation: LA authorised

 representative